Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Table 1.
 Symptoms and manifestations of mitral valve prolapse

-Respiratory disorders The appearance of a sudden need for oxygen, rapid breathing, shortness of breath
+Breathing disorders A sudden need for oxygen, rapid breathing, shortness of breath

-Does the heart hurt?
+Does your heart hurt?

 Features in different groups of patients